ANZSoilData/def-au-schema-json/README.md

 ## Contributing

+Please raise any issues in MS Teams the ANSIS *1.3.2 Data Standards Project* team chat.

+Non-ANSIS project members can contact [Peter Wilson](mailto:peter.wilson@csiro.au).

-Guidance on contributing to this work is [here](CONTRIBUTING.md).
-When contributing, please note the relationship between the JSON schema and the domain ontology:
+When providing feed back or raising issues, please note the relationship between the JSON schema and the domain ontology:
-1. Contributions concerning the definitions of entities, properties and enumerations (vocabularies) relate to the domain ontology and should be made in the [`def-au-domain`][def-au-domain] repository.
+1. Contributions concerning the definitions of entities, properties and enumerations (vocabularies) relate to the domain ontology and should be made in the context of the domain ontology.
-2. Contributions concerning the use of JSON Schema and using documents generated to conform to these scheme should be made here.
+2. Contributions concerning the use of JSON Schema and using documents generated to conform to these scheme should be made in this context.

 We urge contributors to be familiar with the [domain ontology][def-au-domain], [JSON Schema](https://json-schema.org/) and the